temporalio/documentation/docs/go-run-your-first-app.md

 ### The Workflow function

 The Workflow function is the application entry point.
-Below you can see how the money transfer Workflow looks.
+This is what our money transfer Workflow looks like:

 <!--SNIPSTART money-transfer-project-template-go-workflow-->
 <!--SNIPEND-->

-When you "start" a Workflow you are basically telling the Temporal server, "track the state of the Workflow with this signature".
+When you "start" a Workflow you are basically telling the Temporal server, "track the state of the Workflow with this function signature".
 Workers will execute the Workflow code below, piece by piece, relaying the execution events and results back to the server.

 ### Initiate transfer